 ‘We’ll just have to do it to her whilst she’s asleep then.’

-Ian’s head bounced off his exercise gear.
-‘OW, you little beggar.
+Ian’s head slammed on his exercise gear.
+‘OW, you little fucker.
 Who put that in the way?’

-He didn’t remember much about last night, there’d been some shit about crops and what a disaster it all was.
-Then he’d got bored and fucked off to raid Starpansy’s homebrew.
-He knew the crystal worshipper hid her organic ale under a pile of crotchet leaflets from her days knitting jumpers up a tree.
-Ian had followed her for weeks until she’d eventually made a slip.
+He didn’t remember much about last night, there’d been some shit about crops and what a disaster it all was and then he’d got bored and fucked off to raid Starpansy’s homebrew.
+He knew where the Crystal worshipper hid her organic ales; under a pile of crotchet leaflets from her days knitting crotchless panties up a tree.
+He’d followed her for weeks until eventually she’d made the slip.

 ‘Ian love, you there?
 You haven’t been at my brews again have you?
 You promised me you wouldn’t after last time.’

-A knock sounded on the EuroBargain’s rusting airlock.
-The crashed lab had been Ian’s home ever since that business with the methylated spirits and the rats.
+A knock sounded on EuroBargain’s rusting airlock.
+The crashed lab had been Ian’s home ever since that business with the methylated spirits.
 Of course in his opinion anything built by Chinese migrants shouldn’t have been launched in the first place, but he’d needed the job.
-Orbital groin testing had sadly only lasted one revolution before the platforms stabilisers had failed and it had become a comet.
+Orbital bollock testing had sadly only lasted one revolution before the platforms stabilisers had failed, and it had become a comet.

 ‘Yeah, try and keep the noise down will you my heads banging.
 What do you want?’